-DR. YOUMANS, DR. HARRISON AND STAFF.
+DR. YOUMANS, DR. HARRIS AND STAFF.

 7-B. MEDICAL OUT-PATIENT DEPARTMENT.
-Members of the fourthyear class are assigned for half of one trimester to special clinics in the medical out-patient department where they observe methods of dealing with metabolic, thoracic and gastro-intestinal diseases.
+Members of the fourthyear class are assigned for half of one trimester to special clinics in the medical out-patient department where they observe methods of dealing with metabolic and thoracic diseases.

-Six hours per week during half of one trimester of the fourth year.
+Four hours per week during half of one trimester of the fourth year.

-DR. DERIVAUX, DR. JOHNSON, AND DR. WITHERSPOON.
+DR. DERIVAUX AND DR. JOHNSON.